 Earlier, I described a frame and panel example.
 The frame had a panel made with 1x4s and attached to the frame with pocket screws.
 To reduce the chances of cracking you could replace the 1×4 panel with a plywood panel.
 The plywood panel would virtually eliminate the side to side movement, but movement would still come from the frame rails.
 This assembly has a lesser chance of cracking, but it’s still a possibility.

-Attaching tops to a furniture project is a bit of a challenge.
+Attaching table tops to a furniture project is a bit of a challenge.
 I haven’t had a table top crack yet, but I’m guilty of improperly attaching a top to the base of a furniture piece.

 Let’s first look at the improper way to attach a table top, so we can understand what we should do instead.
 In my stool project, I drilled pocket holes through the apron, then used pocket screws to attach the stool top.
 This is WRONG!
 The stool base attached to the stool top prevents the top from expanding and shrinking.
-Over time the top could crack or the top could have enough force to push or pull the joints of the base apart.
+Over time the table top could crack or the top could have enough force to push or pull the joints of the base apart.

 A better option for attaching furniture tops to bases is using table top fasteners.
 Table top fasteners allow the furniture tops to move freely.
 To install the table top fastener, first cut a slot in the apron.
 Then the table top fastener is inserted into the slot and attached to the table top with a screw.